adsf117/adsf117/README.md

 Mobile application developer since 2013.
 I have worked in Java and Kotlin on native android apps (I'm a fan of Kotlin).

-I have followed Scrum and good development practices such as SOLID, Clean Code, and Clean Architecture C.I and C.D.
+I have followed Scrum, EX, Kamba,  good development practices such as SOLID, Clean Code, Clean Architecture C.I and C.D.

 I love mentor people,photography 📷 , motorcycles 🏍️ and runing 🏃‍♂️